qualiu/msr/tools/readme.txt

   --pp arg                    Regex pattern for full file path must match.
   --np arg                    Regex pattern for full file path must NOT match.
   --nd arg                    Regex pattern for file's parent directory names must NOT match.
-  -d [ --dir-has ] arg        Regex pattern for file's parent directory names must has one name match.
+  -d [ --dir-has ] arg        Regex pattern for file's parent directory names must has one name matched at least.
+  --xd                        Skip link directories.
+  --xf                        Skip link files.
   -i [ --ignore-case ]        Ignore case of matching/replacing for -t/-x/-e .
 You can add to one of them like: -it/-ix/-ie .
   -e [ --enhance ] arg        Regex pattern to enhance text (just add color from some text), inferior to : -t -x -o.
   -o [ --replace-to ] arg     Replace text from -x/-t XXX to -o XXX .
   -j [ --out-replaced ]       Just output replaced lines by -o xxx (no impact to replacing file, -R will ignore this).
   -a [ --out-all ]            Output all lines including not matched; Or each whole block range if used -b and -Q.
   -W [ --out-full-path ]      Output full paths if input relative paths by -p or -w.
 This can avoid duplicates and trim extra slashes and dots.
-  -A [ --no-any-info ]        Not output any info nor summary, only pure result (Please always use -PAC or -PIC to get pure result).
+  -A [ --no-any-info ]        Not output any info nor summary, warnings etc., only pure result (Please always use -PAC or -PIC to get pure result).
-  -I [ --no-extra ]           Not output extra info, out summary to stderr.
+  -I [ --no-extra ]           Not output extra info and warnings; Output summary to stderr.
-  -P [ --no-path-line ]       Not output path and line number at head.
+  -P [ --no-path-line ]       Not output path and line number at head of each line.
   -M [ --no-summary ]         Not output summary info.
   -O [ --out-if-did ]         Output summary info only if matched/replaced/found.
   -C [ --no-color ]           No color effect for output (Can ignore color on Windows.
 For Linux it's better to without color if has latter matching).